balena-io/docs/pages/tools/cli.md

 ## config inject &#60;file&#62;

-Use this command to inject a config.json file to the mounted filesystem (e.g. SD card) of a provisioned device"
+Use this command to inject a config.json file to the mounted filesystem (e.g. SD card) of a provisioned device

 Examples: